saint-james-fr/strapi_ruby/README.md

 ### Show Endpoint

-This option is for accessing the resulting endpoint, ie. `strapi_server_uri` and its query, it is useful for debugging.
+This option is for accessing the resulting endpoint, ie. `strapi_server_uri` + its query, it is useful for debugging.
 It defaults to `false`.

 ```ruby
 # Pass this as a parameter to the config block